Cixi, Zhejiang: Transportation

 Highway connections are provided to all major cities, typical travel times are 1.5 hours or less by car, including access to the four major airports, Ningbo Lishe International Airport, Hangzhou Xiaoshan International Airport, Shanghai Hongqiao Airport, and Shanghai Pudong International Airport.
 Shanghai and Ningbo are also the closest sea ports.
+Hangzhou Bay Bridge connects Cixi to Jiaxing and Shanghai.

 Economy

 The Hangzhou Bay New District is located in the city.

 Population

 Cixi is accelerating the construction of a mid-scale modern city, covering a total land area of 1361 km2 with a population of 1.83 million as of the 2020 census, including 1.04 million registered permanent residents and one million temporary residents.
 Fifteen towns and five subdistricts are under the jurisdiction of Cixi City and there are 325 administrative villages including committees and communities.

 Culture

 The city houses many Yue Kiln Sites, which are widely regarded as one of the origin of Chinese porcelain.